Kamal123-cyber/dataviv1/README.md

     1. for creating user or register 8001/auth/register POST
    2. for loging in user 8001/auth/login POST
    3. for getting user details 8000/auth/user-details GET
    4. use 8001/docs for api's details

+check for the k8s in folder and dockerfile

+on docker and using kubernets it uses localhost:8000